nathanrooy/taxicab/README.md

 - orig : (tuple) - a (lat, lng) or (y, x) point
 - dest : (tuple) - a (lat, lng) or (y, x) point

-Returns: (tuple)
+Returns: (named tuple)
-- route[0] or route.length : float - distance in meters of computed route.
+- route.length : float - distance in meters of computed route.
-- route[1] or route.nodes : path - list of node IDs constituting the shortest path (this is identical to routes found in OSMnx).
+- route.nodes : path - list of node IDs constituting the shortest path (this is identical to routes found in OSMnx).
-- route[2] or route.orig_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the first non-complete edge in the route.
+- route.orig_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the first non-complete edge in the route.
-- route[3] or route.dest_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the last non-complete edge in the route.
+- route.dest_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the last non-complete edge in the route.
 - Note that if a route is successfully computed the distance will always be returned.
-However, depending on the length of the route and the underlying network, elements 1, 2, or 3 may be `null`.
+However, depending on the length of the route and the underlying network, route.nodes, route.orig_edge, or route.dest_edge, may be `null`.

 ```python
 taxicab.plot.plot_graph_route()